Anwar-Khann/recruitment_test/frontend/README.md

 - Amount to swap: Enter the amount of the selected token you wish to swap.
   Source token address: Choose one of the above token addresses as the source.
   Destination token address: Choose the other token as the destination.
-  Review the swap: The UI will display the swap details, including the expected amount of the destination token.

 Confirm the transaction: Once satisfied, click "Swap" to confirm the transaction.
-The dApp will execute the swap via the Uniswap V3 router, and the result will be displayed.
+The dApp will execute the swap via the Uniswap V3 router

 # Features